okyeron/OMX-27/README.md

 Kits are shipped with the current firmware already flashed.

-The OMX-27 firmware is Open Source and current uses PlatformIO (Arduino)
+The OMX-27 firmware is Open Source and uses PlatformIO (Arduino framework)

+The firmware supports multiple hardware platforms (RP2040/Pico, Teensy 4.0, Teensy 3.2/3.1).

 See [below](<#Firmware-Development>) to compile the firmware yourself.